TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 cloud providers host, secure, manage, and maintain the cloud storage and associated infratstructure

 # available in 4 main types

-* direct attached
+- direct attached

-  - sometimes referred to as 'local storage' is storage which is presented directly to a cloud-based server and is effectively either within the host server chassis or within the same rack
+  - 'local storage' is storage which is presented directly to a cloud-based server and is effectively either within the host server chassis or within the same rack

   - storage is fast and normally only used to store a servers OS

   negatives of direct attached for uses other than OS:

-  - it's 'ephemeral' meaning it only lasts as long as the compute resource its attached to - it cannot be shared with other nodes
+  - it's 'ephemeral'(temporary) meaning it only lasts as long as the compute resource its attached to

+  - it cannot be shared with other nodes

   - not as resilient to failure as other types of storage

-* file storage
+- file storage

+  - typically presented as 'NFS storage' which stands for Network File System

+  - storage is connected to compute nodes over a standard ethernet network

+  - common place but tends to be slower than either direct-attached or block storage because the data travels over ethernet network

+  - advantage: can be mounted or used on multiple servers at once

-* block storage
+- block storage

+  - presented to compute nodes using high speed faster read/write speeds

+  - good for databases or app where disk speed is important

+  - IOPS input/output operations per second. how quickly data can be read/written to/from the storage

+  - Persistance - what happens to the storage once the compute node it is attached to is terminated

+    - if set to persist, it will not be deleted with the compute node
+    - can be set to be automatically deleted when the compute node is deleted

+    - snapshot - used to save data; a point in time image of the storage
+      - fast to create
+      - don't require downtime
+      - record only changes to data
+      - cannot recover individual files

 * object storage

+  - not attached to a compute node, rather it is accessed via an API

+  - cheapest and slower read/write speed

+  - infinite in size - never fills up

+  - great for all types of data